-Apple Card has been making headlines for the last few months since it was announced at Apple’s special event in March 2019.
+Apple Card has been making headlines since its announcement at Apple’s special event in March 2019.
 It’s just a credit card like any other credit card, however, it comes with some cool security and privacy features that make it stand out from the crowd.

 Did you know that most U.S. consumers are either unsure or unaware of their cards’ APRs?

 We’re not saying either that they force us to rack up debt that we may not be able to pay off.
 They just use our irresponsibilities with credit cards as leverage to make profits.

 If credit card consumers use credit cards wisely and responsibly, which means paying them in full every month, it’s a lose-lose game for credit card companies.
 Most of their revenue comes from interest charged on unpaid credit card balances each month.

 If you look at the Apple Card you’ll quickly notice that it doesn’t look like a mainstream credit card.
 The card looks exactly like a piece of hardware you’d expect to come from the California-based giant tech.
 It has no number, signature, expiration date, or security code – and that’s it.

 The card only has your name imprinted on it.
 When you flip it over, on the backside of the card, you’ll find Goldman Sachs and Master Card logos along with the magnetic stripe.
 That’s pretty much it.
 All your Apple Card information lives inside the Wallet app on your iPhone.

 The activation couldn’t be any simpler.
 To activate your titanium card, open the envelope with the card, open the Wallet app, tap activate, and hold your iPhone close to the packaging.

 You could just hold your iPhone next to the envelope, and a prompt will show on the screen to activate the card.
 That’s it.
 No waiting in line to speak to someone or to visit the bank’s website.